jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       JSONP output is disabled by default.
 Set this value to <code>true</code> to enable global JSONP output from all controllers.
+To enable JSONP at the controller action level, see the <a href="#json-and-jsonp">formats directive</a>.
     </td>
   </tr>
   <tr>